Homo economicus' Weblog

 If you want to know more (a narrative of what made me become involved with Richard Dawkins) my introduction on RDF is included in this blog here.

-I am not so active now in the secular movement due to family commitments, but do follow me on twitter @JPSargeant78 or subscribe to the blog so you will be notified when a new blog comes along.
+I am not so active now in the secular movement due to family commitments, but do follow me on twitter @JPSargeant78 or subscribe to the blog so you will be notified when a new post comes along.
+Facebook: John Sargeant.

 Be a free thinker.
 It might drive others crazy but it is what keeps me sane.